Arthur-de-Partuur/Ratrig-Superslicer-Bundle/README.md

 ## How does it work?
 All Entries (or chapters) are stated within square brackets and contain the Tabname and the name of the entry: "[Tabname:entry name]"

-**Note: There are no spaces between the tabname and entry name, only a colon**
+**Note: There are NO spaces between the tabname and entry name, only a colon**

 So if you want to create a filament profile for BRAND-A PETG, you would state
 - [filament:BRAND-A PETG]

-this would show up as:
+- this would show up as:
 ![image](https://github.com/Arthur-de-Partuur/Ratrig-Superslicer-Bundle/assets/23432540/483a9fa8-d807-4a39-a116-417afd62d986)